TylerOBrien/Croftvel/README.md

 The `App\Models\Privilege` model is a name given to a collection of abilities.

 The `App\Models\Ability` model defines an action by name as well as the model that the action will be affecting.
 The affected model is defined using its fully qualified class name (e.g. `App\Models\Profile\UserGallery`) or a wildcard (i.e. `*`).
-Along with the model a specific id can be given to resrict the action to a single resource, or a wildcard can be given.
+Along with the model a specific id can be given to resrict the action to a single resource, or a `NULL` value can be given for the id which will allow the ability on all resources.

 A `hasMany` relationship exists between `App\Models\Privilege` and `App\Models\Ability`.